ensdomains/ensips/ensips/x.md

 ### Resolution Order

-- first normal cointype lookup for the chain designated
+The resolution process remains as normal however now an extra lookup can be implemented client-side (or via proposed public resolver implementation).

+The initial lookup is done for the chainId the user is currently on / interested in.
+For example for Optimism (EVM Chain Id 10), the initial lookup would be for `coinType = 0x80000000 | 10`.

-- then lookup for EOA Chain Id
+If the lookup does not result in an address, a second lookup is done for the EOA Chain Id.

 ### Proposed Implementation